 Orders can also be built from ad hoc line items defined when the

 Order object is created.
 You only need to supply an item name and price.

 Order objects can reference a customer profile.
 You can later use

 SearchOrders to search orders by customer.
-For more information about making customer profiles, see Keep Records of Customer Profiles.
+For more information about making customer profiles, see Manage Customer Profiles.

 You should be aware of the following considerations regarding customer assignments:

 Linking orders and payments to customers helps provide a more seamless experience for Square sellers and their customers.
 When possible, you should specify the

 customer_idwhen you create a payment or an order.
 If you don't have the customer ID, use information collected from the customer to call SearchCustomers to find a matching customer profile.
 If one cannot be found, call CreateCustomer to create a new profile using the information collected from the customer.